Shirakumo/radiance-tutorial/Part 2.md

         (api-output `(("id" . ,(dm:id paste)))))))
 ```

 Not much has changed here aside from the access to the ID.
-For the view, we'll also update the template a bit, both to make things look a bit simpler in our page, and in order to display the time that we haven't done anything with before now.
+For the view page, we'll also update the template a bit, both to make things look a bit simpler in our page, and in order to display the time that we haven't done anything with before now.
 Here's the new page definition:

 ```common-lisp
 (define-page view "plaster/view/(.*)" (:uri-groups (id) :clip "view.ctml")